softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 #### Key Methods

-- **pieceMoves**: This method is similar to `ChessGame::validMoves`, except it does not check the turn or Check (king safety) constraints.
+- **pieceMoves**: This method is similar to `ChessGame.validMoves`, except it does not honor whose turn it is or check if the king is being attacked.
 This method does account for enemy and friendly pieces blocking movement paths.
-Each of the 6 different implementations of this class will need a unique pieceMoves method to calculate valid moves for that type of piece.
-See later in the specs for rules on how each piece moves, as well as a couple special moves that can be implemented for extra credit.
+The `pieceMoves` method will need to take into account the type of piece, and the location of other pieces on the board.

 ### ChessMove